 The most common way to save cost on a new development

-There’s no doubt that cost is the primary consideration; there’s nothing unethical about making a fair profit so developers work hard to protect the margin they intend to make on their investments.
+For many years, there’s been little doubt that cost has been the primary consideration; there’s nothing unethical about making a fair profit so developers work hard to protect the margin they intend to make on their investments.

 The most common route to cutting costs is to scrimp on materials.
 Sometimes this can work (assuming, of course, the cheaper materials perform equally as well as the preferred specification) but cheaper materials usually provide a less appealing finish, and that’s not the way to command the best price for your finished schemes.
 It’s a tricky balance between maintaining a premium aesthetic on your project whilst driving as much cost out of the build as possible.
 Once you factor in increasingly stringent sustainability legislation, it’s no wonder that developers are left scratching their heads.